-Opportu nity Timefra Direc t/ Indir Likelih Magnit Estimate d driver Descripti on Potential impact me ect ood ude of impact financial implicati ons Managem ent method Cost of managem ent green services will increase the demand for services and impact our service capacity. reputation is an increase of 1 to 15 percent in revenue that will likely increase over time. protocol and integrate sustainabi lity services as part of CBRE's long term business strategy.
-As an example, to further CBRE's sustainabi lity offerings and positionin g, in 2015, we evaluated opportunities to enhance service offerings in the sustainabi lity market, thereby providing business opportunities arising from improved positionin g and reputation in the marketplace.
+Opportu Direc t/ Estimate d nity driver Descripti on Potential impact Timefra me Indir ect Likelih ood Magnit ude of impact financial implicati ons Managem ent method Cost of managem ent will increase the demand for services and impact our service capacity. increase of 1 to 15 percent in revenue that will likely increase over time. integrate sustainabi lity services as part of CBRE's long term business strategy.
+As an example, to further CBRE's sustainabi lity offerings and positionin g, in 2016, we evaluated opportuni ties to enhance service offerings in the sustainabi lity market, thereby providing business opportuni ties arising from improved positionin g and reputatio n in the marketpla ce.